-Ranked in Tier 1 for Regulatory, Health and Safety, and Licensing – The Legal 500 (2020)
+Ranked in Tier 1 for Business and Regulatory Crime (including Health and Safety) The Legal 500 (2021)

 Robert is an A-list Specialist Regulatory Advocate and acts for the prosecution and defence in many areas of regulatory & disciplinary law.
 He is an approved advocate on the list of Specialist Regulatory Advocates in Health & Safety and Environmental Law.